 Tuberculosis is a disease that is caused by bacteria that usually attacks the lungs.
 It can be spread through the air if a person who is sick with TB coughs, sneezes, or talks— releasing the bacteria into the air.
 If another person nearby inhales these bacteria, they can become infected with TB.
 You cannot catch TB from actions like shaking hands, sharing drinks, or kissing.

 People who are sick with TB are contagious – this is known as active TB.
 Active TB can be treated and usually cured with medicine.
 If left untreated, it can be deadly.

 However, not everyone who is infected with the TB bacteria gets sick – this is known as latent TB.
 Most people who have latent TB do not feel sick and cannot spread TB to others.
 People who have latent TB can get treated for it so that the bacteria won’t become active and make them sick later in life.

 If you think you have been exposed to someone sick with TB, you should contact your local health department or doctor to ask about getting a TB test.

-Tuberculosis screening (PPD/TB skin test) is sometimes required for immigration, school, or employment.
+Tuberculosis screening (PPD/TB skin test) is sometimes required for school or employment.
 We offer these tests at several of our clinics for $20.
 TB skin tests require the client to return 48-72 hours after placement for the test to be read and interpreted.
 Because of this, we only offer tests on specific days and times to ensure your test can be completed.
+(See schedule below).
 We do not offer TB blood tests.

-To refer patients with a positive TB test to the Denver Health TB clinic, please click here to download the referral form and fax to the number listed.
+To refer patients with a positive TB test to the Denver Health TB clinic, please download the referral form and fax to the number listed.
 The Denver Metro TB clinic offers low-cost medical evaluation, including chest x-rays, as well as treatment for tuberculosis.
-If you have further questions, please call (303) 451-0123 and ask for the TB nurse.